ShareefaRafai/netflix-content-analysis/README.md

 - Analyze Netflix content across different countries
 - Understand the distribution of genres
 - Analyze the average runtime of movies
-- Create an interactive dashboard to present key findings
+- Build an interactive dashboard to present key findings

 ##  Data Cleaning & Exploratory Analysis

-The dataset was cleaned and explored using Google Sheets.
+The raw Netflix dataset was cleaned and explored using Google Sheets.

-The cleaning process included:
+The cleaning and preparation process included:

 - Handling missing values
 - Cleaning and organizing categorical data